We set you a personal food target. Plus an exercise target to burn 200 kcals a day.

 You have a choice of two diary settings.
 Which one is right for you depends on your goal and lifestyle.

 The view the app gives new members sets a daily goal which may start from 1,200 kcals.
 If you exercise a lot, you can earn extra calories.
-Because your exercise calories affect your food target, this is the Combined Diary.
+Because your exercise calories are added onto your food target, this is the Combined Diary.

 If you feel 1,200 kcals is too low for you, try the Separate Diary.
 Your food target starts from 1,400 kcals and your exercise target is 200 kcals.
 This view tracks your food and exercise separately.
 1,400 kcals is low enough to lose weight, even if you don't exercise.

-If you are active everyday and need extra calories to refuel, the Combined Diary view will suit you.
-If you are moderately active or do very little exercise, try the Separate Diary view.
+If you are active and need extra calories to refuel, the Combined Diary view will suit you.
+If you do very little exercise, try the Separate Diary view.

 To switch, tap the blue menu button to the right of the search bar > Diary Preferences > Daily Totals.